timescale/docs.timescale.com-content/faq.md

 rows, while sustaining insert rates of 100-200k rows / second (1-2 million metric inserts / second).

-With more powerful hardware, users have scaled TimescaleDB to 500 billion rows of data while sustaining 400k row inserts / second.
+With more powerful hardware, users have scaled TimescaleDB to trillions of rows of data while sustaining 400k row inserts / second.
 In this case, customers took advantage of the fact that we allow users to elastically add disks (i.e., RAID), in order to scale up capacity on a single node.
 As disks are added, chunks are redistributed across them,